 Maybe we can address deeper issues and prevent misbehavior in children to begin with.

-How to raise kids who want to behave
+How to raise a well behaved child who wants to behave

 Let’s focus on preventative measures.
 This isn’t a “1-2-3 process then you’re done” article.
 Instead, examine your parenting and how your actions contribute to your kids’ misbehavior.
 Build a different relationship that encourages them to want to behave in the first place.